Mathematics 270 Linear Algebra I

 Work on the following textbook exercises from “Exercise Set 3.1” (pp. 140-142):

-• 3, 7, 9, 11, 13, 19, 21, 27.
+- 3, 7, 9, 11, 13, 19, 21, 27.

 4.2 Lengths, Distances and Dot / Inner Product

-As we develop a geometry for the vector space n , you should pay close attention to the approach we use.
+As we develop a geometry for the vector space , you should pay close attention to the approach we use.
 While the results are, of course, important, the way we arrive at the results is also very important.
-Magnitude, angle and distance are defined in n by generalizing expressions for magnitude, angle and distance from 2 and 3 .
+Magnitude, angle and distance are defined in by generalizing expressions for magnitude, angle and distance from and .
 This process of gradually extending familiar concepts to more general surroundings is fundamental to mathematics.

 Reading Assignment